Am I required to participate in Commencement to receive my diploma?

 The Prairie Capitol Convention Center is located in the downtown area of Springfield, Illinois between Adams & Washington Streets and Seventh and Ninth Streets.
 The Plaza Parking Garage is located on the west side of the Center with entrances on Seventh Street and Washington Street.
 Street parking is available too.

-For driving directions to the Prairie Capitol Convention Center, go to the Center’s website at www.springfieldpccc.com/directions.
+For driving directions to the Prairie Capitol Convention Center, visit the website.

 How many people can we invite to the ceremony?